The Current

 intercostal muscles and cervical spine.
 Techniques such as Anma-style massage,

-cranial-sacral or lymphatic drainage applied to the neck or rib cage clear
+cranial-sacral or lymphatic drainage applied to the neck or rib cage intercostals to clear

 restrictions, restore baroreceptor function, and improve autonomic balance.
 If